andrijac/andrijac.github.io/source/_posts/2013-12-21-octopress-publishing-environment-in-the-cloud.markdown

 **Edit** 2013-01-03:

-I has come to my attention that `rvm` is already installed on VM, which is also used to [change ruby version in environment](#rbenv).
+It has come to my attention that `rvm` is already installed on VM, which is also used to [change ruby version in environment](#rbenv).
 By using `rvm`, you can preserve disk space on VM.
 [Documentation for using `rvm`](http://octopress.org/docs/setup/rvm/).